Decoding an Apple Serial Number

 Techable has created a database of 800+ Apple products specifically constructed to be a reliable resource for Apple users in learning about your Mac or iPhone.
 Our “Techstimate” price guides can also calculate the current fair-market value of your Apple product.
 If you’re in the market for an Apple Macbook Pro, iPhone, iPad, our Techstimate pricing can help you understand your devices worth.

-Understanding your device and a fair market value can assist when trying to buy or sell.
+Understanding your device and fair market value can assist when trying to buy or sell.
 Consequently, this technology is beneficial in creating a more transparent Apple marketplace for it tells you the current value of your device.

 The Power of Decoding

 While it is true that you can find all the information you need in the settings option of your Apple devices, there are advantages when you know this system of codes.
 After all, you can never predict when your MacBook Pro suddenly crashes.
 Thus, learning the serial number of your Apple may help you because you may have to replace important parts of your device in the future.